 Q: What are some safety concerns?

-A: At ServiceMaster TEAM, occupant and worker safety is top priority.
-During the initial inspection, safety hazards are identified and addressed, including debris removal, air quality, electrical hazards, slip and trip hazards, etc. Burnt electrical cords and appliances are separated out for disposal, and questionable electrical appliances are unplugged and tagged for evaluation of safe operation.
+A: At ServiceMaster TEAM, occupant and worker safety is a top priority.
+During the initial inspection, safety hazards are identified and addressed, including debris removal, air quality, electrical hazards, slip and trip hazards, etc. Burnt electrical cords and appliances are separated out for disposal and questionable electrical appliances are unplugged and tagged for evaluation of safe operation.
 Electrical power may be turned off and kept off until evaluation by a licensed electrician.

 Q: Can I turn on my heating and air conditioning unit?